-I am happy to announce an important change happening over the next few weeks at the Stuart School of Business.
-The Stuart School is relocating its graduate programs and primary operations from the Mies (Main) Campus (MC) to the Downtown Campus (DTC) effective for the Fall 2017 semester.
+I am happy to announce an important change happening at the Stuart School of Business.
+The Stuart School is relocating its graduate programs from the Mies (Main) Campus (MC) to the Downtown Campus (DTC) effective for the Fall 2017 semester.
 We will remain present and engaged on the Mies Campus, where our undergraduate business program will remain, and we will continue to engage in entrepreneurship and innovation activities, including the new Kaplan Center.

 There are many benefits to this relocation including increased proximity to companies and employers, expanded industry participation in classes and events, additional internship and employment opportunities for students, and proximity to Chicago’s thriving business district and urban attractions.
 In addition, DTC is home to two other graduate units of Illinois Tech -- the Chicago-Kent College of Law and the Institute of Design -- providing exciting collaboration opportunities for business students.
 Meanwhile, we will continue our joint programs, collaborations, and engagement at the Mies Campus -- the best of both worlds.